If you are regularly stalling your vehicle then it's important to stay calm and try to understand what's the underlying cause of the stall.

 These are all linked to the car battery.
 If it isn’t supplying enough power, the car may stall, especially if there are other electrical issues present.

-A car can most commonly stall when the driver is pulling away from a standstill but incorrectly operating the clutch – such as releasing it too quickly or not applying some throttle when pulling away.
+A car can stall when the driver is pulling away from a standstill but incorrectly operating the clutch – such as releasing it too quickly or not applying sufficient throttle when pulling away.

 Changing into too high a gear can also labour the engine, causing it to judder and eventually stall if the speed drops.

-These are common issues seen with learner drivers.
+These are common issues seen when learning to drive.

 Some cars are easier to stall than others, but a worn clutch or flywheel can also make the issue worse.
-It’s worth a visit to the garage if you think your car stalls too easily.
+It’s worth a visit to a local garage if you think your car stalls too easily.

 High-quality batteries fitted at your home